Learning Manifolds from Non-stationary Streaming Data: Problem Statement and Preliminaries

 \subsection{Handling Multiple Manifolds}

-In the ideal case, when manifolds are densely sampled and sufficiently separated, clustering can be performed before applying NLSDR techniques~\citep{polito2002,fan2012}, by choosing an appropriate local neighborhood size so as not to include points from other manifolds and still be able to capture the local geometry of the manifold.
+In the ideal case, when manifolds are densely sampled and sufficiently separated, clustering can be performed before applying NLDR techniques~\citep{polito2002,fan2012}, by choosing an appropriate local neighborhood size so as not to include points from other manifolds and still be able to capture the local geometry of the manifold.
 However, if the manifolds are close or intersecting, such methods typically fail.
+While methods such as {\em Generalized Principal Component Analysis} (GPCA)~\cite{vidal2005} have been proposed to generalize linear methods such as PCA for a case where the data lies on multiple sub-spaces, such ideas have not been explored for non-linear methods.

 The S-Isomap++~\citep{mahapatra2017} algorithm overcomes limitations of the S-Isomap algorithm and extends it to be able to deal with multiple manifolds.
 It uses the notion of Multi-scale SVD~\citep{little2009} to define tangent manifold planes at each data point, computed at the appropriate scale, and computes similarity in a local neighborhood.
 Additionally, it includes a novel manifold tangent clustering algorithm to be able to deal with the above issue of clustering manifolds which are close and in certain scenarios, intersecting, using these tangent manifold planes.
-After initially clustering the high-dimensional batch data set, the algorithm applies NLSDR on each manifold individually and eventually ``stitches'' them together in a global ambient space by defining transformations which can map points from the individual low-dimensional manifolds to the global space.
+After initially clustering the high-dimensional batch data set, the algorithm applies NLDR on each manifold individually and eventually ``stitches'' them together in a global ambient space by defining transformations which can map points from the individual low-dimensional manifolds to the global space.
+S-Isomap++ does not assume that the number of manifolds ($p$) is specified and automatically infers $p$ using its clustering mechanism\footnote{In cases of uneven/low density sampling, the clustering strategy discussed might possibly generate many small clusters.
+In such cases, one can try to merge clusters~\citep{comaniciu2002}, based on their affinity/closeness to make the clusters' size reasonable.}.
+Given that the data points lie on low-dimensional and potentially intersecting manifolds, it is evident that the standard clustering methods, such as K-Means~\citep{jain1999}, that operate on the observed data in $\mathbb{R}^{\bf D}$, will fail in correctly identifying the clusters.

 However, S-Isomap++ can only detect manifolds which it encounters in its batch learning phase and not those which it might encounter in the streaming phase.
-Thus, S-Isomap++ ceases to ``learn'' and evolve to be able to limit the embedding error for points in the data stream, even though it has an elegant ``stitching'' mechanism to embed individual low-dimensional manifolds, which might themselves be of different dimensions.
+Thus, S-Isomap++ ceases to ``learn'' and evolve to be able to limit the embedding error for points in the data stream, even though it has a ``stitching'' mechanism to embed individual low-dimensional manifolds, which might themselves be of different dimensions.